Meat or Veggie

 What to use

-Right down at its base most parts a stock should include a couple different vegetables, a herb or two, and maybe some spice. (and honestly, it could literally just be one vegetable.
+Right down at its base most parts a stock should include some bones (unless you’re making a vegetable only stock), a couple different vegetables, a herb or two, and maybe some spice. (and honestly, it could literally just be one vegetable.
 Seriously.)
-Covered in water, and simmered all day, would give you a perfectly lovely vegetable stock.
+Covered in water, and simmered all day, would give you a perfectly lovely stock.
 I don’t suggest making stock on a day when you leave your house, because safety first.
-But if you have a day when you’ll be home for a 6-8 hours then throw some veggies in a pot of water and simmer away!
+But if you have a day when you’ll be home for a 6-8 hours then throw some bones and veggies in a pot of water and simmer away!
 By the evening you’ll have a perfect little stock.

 The classic ingredients that most cooks will use are: